 A student may petition to remain in housing (one to two quarters for pregnancy leaves; one quarter for parental leaves for non-birth parents) without enrolling if they are on pregnancy or parental leave and enroll for the quarter following their leave.

-Questions about University housing should be directed to that office.
+Questions about university housing should be directed to that office.

-A mandatory leave of absence can be imposed in circumstances in which a student:
+An involuntary leave of absence can be imposed in circumstances in which a student: